radius-project/docs/docs/content/getting-started/tutorial/_index.md

 As you progress, keep in mind the following benefits that the Radius application abstraction provides:

 - Relationships between resources are fully specified with protocols and other strongly-typed information
-- Connectors provide abstraction and portability across local and cloud environments
+- Links provide abstraction and portability across local and cloud environments
 - Separation of concerns for the different personas involved in the deployment

 <br>{{< button text="Begin the Tutorial" page="1-tutorial-environment" size="btn-lg" >}}